tardate/LittleArduinoProjects/README.md

-# 172 Little Arduino Projects
+# 173 Little Arduino Projects
-> Latest addition:sparkles: [SCRLatch](./Electronics101/SCRLatch) - exploring the behaviour of low-power silicon controlled rectifiers (SCR)
+> Latest addition:sparkles: [LEDCubes/Mini4](./playground/LEDCubes/Mini4) - a mini 4x4x4 LED cube with an Atmal328 and 3 x 74HC595 register interface

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like